Proud to Be She

 Psychology first.
 Teens are a peer-driven group.
 This is the age at which young people seek to establish independence from parents, and strengthen their own identity and self-worth, often in tightly knit and trusted peer groups.
 Psychologists see this increased peer-group reliance as a not-necessarily-unhealthy step in emotional maturity.
 It is a way of both asserting young adult independence and acquiring emotional support by acceptance into a chosen group.
 Teen girls are particularly insatiable in their desire for peer group connection.

 When those peer groups are healthy (kids who are excited about learning, the arts, outdoor activities, sports, faith, or supportive of helping others) the experience is positive and a step in emotional maturity.
-When peer groups are power- and exclusion-driven (kids who see coolness in wealth, appearance, clothing, manner of speech, etc.) the experience can quickly become toxic.
+When peer groups are power- and exclusion-driven (kids who see coolness in wealth, appearance, clothing, manner of speech, substance-use etc.) the experience can quickly become toxic.
 Such peer groups thrive on ostracism and the rising incidence of bullying in American middle and high schools attests to that.

 Throw into this mix our new twenty-first century companion: the smartphone, born as the “iPhone” in 2007.
 America’s parents have been reeling ever since.
 According to the Pew Research Center 88% of American teens own a smartphone (the average age of the adolescent user is 12-13), and as of 2019, 95% had access to one at home.
 78% of teens check their phones at least every hour.
 72% feel the urge to respond to their texts of phone notifications.
 59% of parents think their teens have a smartphone addiction.

 Other girls use social media to seek out a peer group that gives them both a unique identity and a support group.
 Count most of the newly trans teens among the latter.
-Vulnerable or just plain curious young girls they find plenty of support online for ditching society’s and their parents’ expectations of them at the most basic level – their sex.
+Vulnerable or just plain curious young girls find plenty of support online for ditching society’s and their parents’ expectations of them at the most basic level – their sex.
 Puberty for girls has always been challenging, involving physical pain and discomfort, emotional rollercoasters of mood swings, and a large dose of insecurity.
 And since the 1970s, we’ve been broadcasting loud and clear that on the other side of the puberty divide, men have the upper hand.
 Women have to be twice as good to compete.
 And women have the added “burden” of childbearing and home making.

 So, what could be more appealing than opting out of all that?
 Abigail Shrier’s book documents the near-universal phenomenon of these young girls’ deep involvement on social media forums that offer new and exciting peer groups.
 Trans peer groups advertise themselves as a new family, and even encourage teen distancing from their biological families, as they establish their new gender non-conforming identity.
 Again, often with tragic results.
 A recent case in Virginia led one fifteen-year-old girl to leave her family home and meet up with her “online family,” only to discover that she fled to the arms of human traffickers.
 Why are girls doing this?